cfe-lab/Kive/INSTALL.md

     max_connections = 200

   to this file (this affords you some breathing room to access the database outside of Kive as well).
+Then restart the Postgres server.

 Installing psycopg2